Non-existent987/tablegis/README.md

 | 113.2644  | 23.1291    | Guangzhou | POINT (113.2644 23.1291)     |

-### 6、Concentrate the latitude and longitude data in the table using the method of expansion and recombination, and add the fused id as well as the range geom.
+### 6. Concentrate the latitude and longitude data in the table using the method of expansion and recombination, and add the fused id as well as the range geom.
 ```python
 import pandas as pd
 import tablegis as tg